 These Internet sites offer all types of information related to ethics and regulations.
 Compare statistics and figures from one site to those from others to ensure accuracy.
 Many companies have home pages on the Internet; keep in mind the objectivity level of these sites.
 As you search for information on any of the topics, note the date of the site.
-Some regulations and governance has changed recently.
+Some governance and regulations have changed recently.

-- Corporate Ethics - A group of transcripts from a 2002 PBS series about ethics and Wall Street.
-Includes the Enron scandal, Imclone, WorldCom, and more.
+A group of transcripts from a 2002 PBS series about ethics and Wall Street, including the Enron scandal, Imclone, WorldCom, and more.

 Business guides are also available on the following topics: Researching a Company